 As regards minimum thermometers, the most common instrument is a spirit thermometer with a dark glass index, about 2 cm long, immersed in the spirit.
 Since some air is left in the tube of a spirit thermometer, a safety chamber should be provided at the upper end which should be large enough to allow the instrument to withstand a temperature of 50 °C without being damaged.
 Minimum thermometers should be supported in a similar manner to maximum thermometers, in a near-horizontal position.
 Various liquids can be used in minimum thermometers, such as ethyl alcohol, pentane and toluol.
 It is important that the liquid should be as pure as possible since the presence of certain impurities increases the tendency of the liquid to polymerize with exposure to light and after the passage of time; such polymerization causes a change in calibration.
 In the case of ethyl alcohol, for example, the alcohol should be completely free of acetone.

-Minimum thermometers are also exposed to obtain grass minimum temperature.
+Minimum thermometers are also exposed to obtain grass minimum temperature (see 2.1.4.2.3).

-2.2.1.4 Soil thermometers
+2.3.1.4 Soil thermometers

-For measuring soil temperatures at depths of 20 cm or less, mercury-in-glass thermometers, with their stems bent at right angles, or any other suitable angle, below the lowest graduation, are in common use.
+For measuring soil temperatures at depths of 20 cm or less, mercury-in-glass thermometers, with their stems bent at right angles, or any other suitable angle, below the lowest graduation, have been in common use.
 The thermometer bulb is sunk into the ground to the required depth, and the scale is read with the thermometer in situ.
 These thermometers are graduated for immersion up to the measuring depth.
 Since the remainder of the thermometer is kept at air temperature, a safety chamber should be provided at the end of the stem for the expansion of the mercury.

-For measuring temperature at depths of over 20 cm, mercury-in-glass thermometers, mounted on wooden, glass or plastic tubes, with their bulbs embedded in wax or metallic paint, are recommended.
+For measuring temperature at depths of over 20 cm, mercury-in-glass thermometers, mounted on wooden, glass or plastic tubes, with their bulbs embedded in wax or metallic paint, have been used.
 The thermometer-tube assemblies are then suspended or slipped in thin-walled metal or plastic tubes sunk into the ground to the required depth.
 In cold climates, the tops of the outer tubes should extend above the ground to a height greater than the expected depth of snow cover.

 The technique of using vertical steel tubes is unsuitable for measuring the diurnal variation of soil temperature, particularly in dry soil, and calculations of soil thermal properties based on such measurements could be significantly in error because they will conduct heat from the surface layer.